eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/epsilon-and-capella/index.md

 ![](evl-in-capella.png)

-To be able to run Epsilon programs such as the one above from Capella, you need to turn on the `Developers` capability from the `Preferences` dialog as shown below.
+To be able to run Epsilon programs such as the one above from Capella, you need to turn on the `Development` capability from the `Preferences` dialog as shown below.

 ![](preferences.png)